Iran, Russia, Turkey presidents to talk Syria war in Tehran

 “Turkey wants to conduct a ‘special operation’ in Syria just as Russia is implementing a ‘special operation’ in Ukraine,” he said.

-Turkey has launched waves of attacks on Syria since 2016, targeting Kurdish militias as well as Islamic State group militants and forces loyal to Syrian President Bashar al-Assad.
+Turkey has launched waves of attacks on Syria since 2016, targeting Kurdish militias as well as Islamic State group jihadists and forces loyal to Syrian President Bashar al-Assad.

 Erdogan’s planned military offensive targets Kurdish fighters which Ankara regards as “terrorists”.